Transfer Learning in Deep Reinforcement Learning: A Survey: Introduction

-The rest of this survey is organized as follows: In section \ref{sec:bg}, we introduce the preliminaries of RL and its key algorithms, including those recently designed based on deep neural networks.
-Next, we clarify the definition of TL in the context of RL, and discuss its relevant research topics (Section \ref{sec:relatedTopics}).
+The rest of this survey is organized as follows: In Section \ref{sec:bg} we introduce RL preliminaries, including the recent key development based on deep neural networks.
+Next, we discuss the definition of TL in the context of RL and its relevant topics (Section \ref{sec:relatedTopics}).
 In Section \ref{sec:evaluation}, we provide a framework to categorize TL approaches from multiple perspectives, analyze their fundamental differences, and summarize their evaluation metrics (Section \ref{sec:metrics}).
-In Section \ref{sec:approaches}, we elaborate on different TL approaches in the context of DRL, organized by the format of transferred knowledge, such as reward shaping (Section \ref{sec:rs}), learning from demonstrations (Section \ref{sec:lfd}), or learning from teacher policies (Section \ref{sec:policyTransfer}).
-We also investigate TL approaches by the way that knowledge transfer occurs, such as inter-task mapping (Section \ref{sec:mapping}), or learning transferrable representations (Section \ref{sec:invariant}), etc. We discuss the recent applications of TL in the context of DRL in Section \ref{sec:applications} and provide some future perspectives and open questions in Section \ref{sec:futurePerspectives}.
+In Section \ref{sec:approaches}, we elaborate on different TL approaches in the context of DRL, organized by the format of transferred knowledge, such as \textit{reward shaping} (Section \ref{sec:rs}), \textit{learning from demonstrations} (Section \ref{sec:lfd}), or \textit{learning from teacher policies} (Section \ref{sec:policyTransfer}).
+We also investigate TL approaches by the way that knowledge transfer occurs, such as inter-task mapping (Section \ref{sec:mapping}), or learning transferrable representations (Section \ref{sec:invariant}), etc. We discuss contemporary applications of TL in the context of DRL in Section \ref{sec:applications} and provide some future perspectives and open questions in Section \ref{sec:futurePerspectives}.